 A non-bonded parrot in its cage can be considered dangerous.
-Trust hasn’t been established, so your parrot doesn’t know if the other bird will be friendly or aggressive.
+Trust hasn’t been established, so the parrot doesn’t know if the other bird will be friendly or aggressive.

 Also, it doesn’t know if it’ll take its territory or if there will be enough food and water for both birds.

 New birds should always be introduced slowly.
-Rather than putting them in the cage immediately, integrate them over several weeks after a period of quarantining.
+Rather than putting them in the cage immediately, integrate them after 30-40 days of quarantine.

 New non-avian pets should be introduced slowly, even though they’re not entering the parrot’s cage.
 A dog or cat’s presence may be scary because they’re predatory animals.

-Children should be kept at a distance so your parrot can warm up to them from afar.
+Children should be kept at a distance so the parrot can warm to them from afar.

 2/ Space Has Been Invaded

 Parrots are highly territorial for their size.
-Sometimes, even small budgies will be upset at anything entering their cage, including your hand, if they’re not yet used to it.
+Even budgies (American parakeets) may get upset at anything entering their cage, including your hand, if they’re not yet used to it.